baendlorel/minimal-event-bus/README.md

 A ultra-lightweight, type-safe event bus for TypeScript/JavaScript with zero runtime validation - relying purely on TypeScript's compile-time type checking for safety and performance.

+For more awesome packages, check out [my homepage💛](https://baendlorel.github.io/?repoType=npm)

 ## Features

 - **🔥 Minimal**: Extremely small footprint with no runtime overhead
-- **⏱️ Fast**: No runtime argument validation - trusts TypeScript's type system
+- **⏱️ Fast**: No runtime argument validation - trusts that you will use xxlint or TypeScript's type system to check.
 - **🔒 Type Safe**: Full TypeScript support with compile-time type checking
 - **🎯 Zero Dependencies**: No external dependencies
 - **📦 Tree Shakeable**: ES modules with clean exports
-- **🔧 Flexible**: Supports limited listeners, function extraction, and more
+- **🔧 Flexible**: Supports limited listeners, function extraction

 ## Installation